 There is no set cost for liquidating a company with fees varying between cases depending on the complexity and how much time is spent on closing the business.
 Company liquidation can only be carried out by a licensed insolvency practitioner – who will act as the company’s liquidator – and it is this professional input that determines much of the overall cost.
 More complex cases mean more time is spent on the case, therefore resulting in increased fees.

-However, as a ballpark figure, expect to pay around £4,000 + VAT for a straightforward liquidation of an insolvent company with minimal debtors, few assets, and no ongoing litigation action via a Creditors’ Voluntary Liquidation (CVL).
+However, as a ballpark figure, expect to pay around £4,000 - £6,000 + VAT for a straightforward liquidation of an insolvent company with minimal debtors, few assets, and no ongoing litigation action via a Creditors’ Voluntary Liquidation (CVL).
 More complex cases are likely to result in higher fees accordingly.

 The price of a Members’ Voluntary Liquidation (MVL) – which is used to close solvent companies – is typically lower than that of a CVL, but again this will vary depending on the amount of work required.